Skip to content

 MTU and MSS

 Tunnels add headers.
-That means the outer packet is larger than the original packet.
-If the path MTU is too small, large packets can fragment or fail.
+GRE adds 24 bytes.
+IPsec adds more.
+The outer packet is larger than the inner packet.
+If the path MTU is too small, large packets fragment or fail.

 interface Tunnel0